proyecto26/awesome-jsgames/README.md

 ### Other Awesome Lists
 - [Games on GitHub](https://github.com/leereilly/games) - A list of popular/awesome videos games, add-ons, maps, etc. hosted on GitHub.
 Any genre.
 Any platform.
 Any engine.

+## Contributors ✨
+Please do contribute!
+Issues and pull requests are welcome.

 ## Supporting 🍻
 I believe in Unicorns 🦄